aaronang/aaronang.github.io/_posts/2018-09-22-simple-python-version-management.md

 ```

 > Note: A `.python-version` file, which stores the Python version as a string,
-> is created when using the `pyenv local` command.
+> is created in the root of the project when using the `pyenv local` command.

 ## Closing Words